GitDisciplined/GitDisciplined.github.io/about.md

 - Deep learning math
 - Proof techniques

-This blog is my personal archive of deep thinking.
+This blog is my attempt to explore math moren depth.